 Adapted from Greenwood’s memoir, There Was A Time (Jonathan Cape, 1967).

-[Source: programme from the Mermaid Theatre production].
+[Source: programme from the Mermaid Theatre production;, scanned from copy in the author’s Greenwoodiana collection].

 Review extract from the Stage (26/10/1967, p.
 14).
 This review suggests that this Dundee production used a rather different kind of theatre from anything seen in Greenwood’s previous and consistently realist plays, drawing on music and also on Brechtian techniques (which is not to say that it was necessarily Brechtian theatre), such as onstage narration, and the use of projection.